Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

-1. A Consistent Commitment to Personal Improvement
+1. A Commitment to Personal Improvement

 2. The Ability to Identify and Hire Quality Candidates

-The sustained success of your team rests primarily on the talent you bring in.
-The best sales manager in the world can only get so far with a rep who lacks the ambition, skills, or cultural fit to thrive and actively contribute to their team.
+The sustained success of your team rests on the talent you bring in.
+The best sales manager in the world can only get so far with a rep who lacks the ambition, skills, or cultural fit to thrive and contribute to their team.

 3. A Willingness to Construct and Commit to a Sales Process

 That's where a well-structured sales process comes into play.
-If you can establish, monitor, and facilitate an effective sequence of steps for your reps to follow when conducting their sales efforts, you can make both your and their jobs easier.
+If you can establish, monitor, and facilitate an effective sequence for your reps to follow when conducting their sales efforts, you can make both your and their jobs easier.

-4. A Firm Understanding of Relevant KPIs
+4. A Solid Understanding of Relevant KPIs

 In some cases, you might have to work with your managers to get a solid feel for this aspect of the job.
-Don't be reluctant to touch base with them about the how and why behind the KPIs and reports you need to have a grasp on.
+Don't be reluctant to touch base with them about the how and why behind the KPIs and reports you need to have a grip on.